Artivist Series - Kathryn Pharr

 00:13:55 Pam Ferris-Olson So Kathryn, tell us about your goals for the next 5 years.

-00:13:57 Kathyrn Pharr I’d love to see the depth of connection among the women grow.
+00:13:57 Kathryn Pharr I’d love to see the depth of connection among the women grow.
 And one of the ways that I hope to be able to do all of that is to move from being a network to an entity.
 So a nonprofit in the next couple of years and then be able to fundraise and hopefully get staff that can be paid for the amazing work that they do; instead of having to be volunteers.
 And then really create a more sustainable platform that women know that they can rely on.

 00:14:26 Pam Ferris-Olson Finally Kathryn, how would you advise listeners who want to be actively involved in leveraging their passion, their skills, and their own communities.
 What would you advise them on the best way to begin and then keep on going?

-00:14:41 Kathyrn Pharr I think it's really believing in yourself.
+00:14:41 Kathryn Pharr I think it's really believing in yourself.
 And then being flexible.
 So in the last five years, I've had two children.
 And that means that some of the things that I had planned to do, have not happened on the time scale that I had hoped.
 And I've also had to sort of change some things, but it's created really great opportunities for others.
 And then some things like I mentioned, the virtual facilitation suggestion to take that course that someone on told me about, taking advantage of that and maybe I didn't feel like I had the time.
 But I made the time.
 So I think just sort of giving yourself a lot of personal like support and a lot of encouragement and a lot of belief in yourself and knowing that the timeline is probably not going to be the timeline you thought it was.

 00:15:33 And that's OK.
 I am so awed and inspired by all the women I've met on all of our virtual and in person events, the ones that just reach out to me with messages.
 I mean, these women come from all over the world.
 They have such a range of backgrounds.
 They have such a range of insights and I feel like I'm learning from them all of the time.
 And I'm really grateful to how many have verbally supported and highlighted and invited others to join the community and those that, especially those, that have volunteered.
 And to my husband because of course he does.
 He does a lot to make this possible and it's very encouraging.
 I’d say he is probably the biggest fan of the community that there is.